LifePulse-Work-Life-Balance-APP/.github/profile/README.md

 ### 🌈 Contribution Guidelines

-We welcome contributions from the community!
+I welcome contributions from the community!
 Here’s how you can get involved:

 1. Fork the repository and create a feature branch.
 2. Work on your improvements and test thoroughly.